adarnimrod/rcfiles/.config/git/skel/README.rst

 License
 -------

-This software is licensed under the AGPL 3+ license (see the :code:`LICENSE.txt` file).
+This software is licensed under the MIT license (see the :code:`LICENSE.txt` file).

 Author